ln-komandur/nextcloud-on-ubuntu/README.md

 Refer [Uploading big files > 512MB — Nextcloud latest Administration Manual](https://docs.nextcloud.com/server/stable/admin_manual/configuration_files/big_file_upload_configuration.html?highlight=big%20files#configuring-php)

 **Run [Configure-php-settings.sh](Configure-php-settings.sh)** to
-1. Increase PHP Memory Limit to 512M after checking its current size in /etc/php/8.1/fpm/php.ini file and /etc/php/8.1/apache2/php.ini
+1. Increase PHP Memory Limit to 512M in /etc/php/8.1/fpm/php.ini file and /etc/php/8.1/apache2/php.ini ***if it is 128M***
-2. Increase Upload File Size Limit to 2G in /etc/php/8.1/fpm/php.ini file and /etc/php/8.1/apache2/php.ini  in 2 places each
+2. Increase Upload File Size Limit to 2G in /etc/php/8.1/fpm/php.ini file and /etc/php/8.1/apache2/php.ini  in 2 places each ***if it is 2M***
-3. Disable output_buffering in /etc/php/8.1/fpm/php.ini file and /etc/php/8.1/apache2/php.ini
+3. Disable output_buffering in /etc/php/8.1/fpm/php.ini file and /etc/php/8.1/apache2/php.ini ***if it is set to any values (i.e. enabled)***
 4. Restart apache

 **Check if PHP is configured correctly:** Refer [How to Install LAMP Stack on Ubuntu 20.04 Server/Desktop](https://www.linuxbabe.com/ubuntu/install-lamp-stack-ubuntu-20-04-server-desktop) for the below test